SNECMA Atar Volant

-The SNECMA Atar Volant or C.400 P1 was a French turbojet engine produced by SNECMA as part of their "Atar" series.
+The SNECMA Atar Volant or C.400 P1, was a French turbojet engine produced by SNECMA as part of their "Atar" series.

 Encased in a basic fairing which could hold fuel and remote-control equipment, the unit weighed 5600 lb, and generated a thrust of approximately 6,200 pounds-force (27.6 kN); the Atar Volant was able to cause vertical lift, which was precisely its purpose.
-There were later Atar Volant models, each made improvements and alterations to the previous designs, and eventually resulted in a full-fledged craft.
+There were later Atar Volant models, each making improvements and alterations to the previous designs, which eventually resulted in a fully fledged craft.

 Background and purpose

 The Coléoptère was a VTOL or "Vertical Take-Off and Landing" aircraft that was designed by SNECMA during the 1950s.
 While the Coléoptère was not the first VTOL aircraft, none of its predecessors had an annular wing designed to land vertically.
 The benefit of this annular wing was the requirement for very little landing or take-off space.
 However, the design of the Coléoptère met with many problems, such as overcoming the torque imparted to a vertical engine by its own turbine wheels and rotating compressor, and discovering and developing a method of balancing the craft on the column of air released from its jet pipe during the take-off and landing phase, as well as, more particularly, during manoeuvres out of the vertical positioning.
 To address some of these problems, as well as to provide a way to achieve vertical lift, SNECMA set to work on what was to become the first model of the Atar Volants.